bradleywb426/school-analysis/README.md

 ## Resources

 - Data:
+  - schools_complete.csv
+  - students_complete.csv
-- Software: Jupyter Notebooks
+- Software: Jupyter Notebooks 6.4.8

 ## Overview

-Explain the purpose of this analysis.
+A School Board has asked for data from recent standardized state math and reading test for 9th to 12th graders in a district to be analyzed for any trends to assist the Board in making budgetary decisions.
+The Board then further asks for the same analysis of data, except excluding any results that may be related to cases of academic dishonesty.

 ## Results